IRAQI CIVIL SOCIETY SOLIDARITY INITIATIVE MISSION STATEMENT

 Peace, Demilitarization, Disarmament, and the Abolition of nuclear weapons: we believe that the common security of everyone on the planet will only be achieved by reducing armed forces, military bases and weapons of war, and by abolishing nuclear arms and other all other weapons of mass destruction.
 We support the international and global movements seeking to advance these ends.

-Nondiscrimination, Diversity and Gender Equality: we honor the rich diversity of Iraq’s people, their many ethnic backgrounds, religious traditions and languages.
-We believe that sexual orientation and gender identity are integral aspects of our selves and should never lead to discrimination or abuse.
+Nondiscrimination and Equality: we honor the rich diversity of Iraq’s people, their many ethnic backgrounds, religious traditions and languages.
 We aim to be inclusive in all our work, to respect and celebrate our differences, and to promote diverse, multi-cultural and inclusive projects, organizations and meetings, so that no one feels left out or discriminated against.

 Women’s Power and Equality: we recognize the vital roles that women play in Iraqi society and the importance of their full participation in building a strong and vibrant civil society, promoting social cohesion, and maintaining peace.
 We are committed to eliminating all forms of discrimination against women in order to ensure their full political, social, and legal equality.